-The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
-This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
-Please read it in its entirety before contacting Dr. Fan to ask about doing research.
+If you are interested in joining the lab, this document will give you a sense for what we are looking for in a prospective lab member, and what the next steps are to take.
+Please read it in its entirety before contacting Dr. Fan to inquire about doing research.

 In addition to strong motivation and scientific curiosity, the research we do requires a variety of technical and professional skills, though the needs of each project vary.
 Prospective lab members should have experience with several of the skills listed below, along with a positive attitude about and willingness to quickly/independently learn about others: